makeruniverse/docs/docs/blog/posts/Intuitive-design.md

 Braun innovator Dieter Rams wrote a [famous manifesto](https://designmuseum.org/discover-design/all-stories/what-is-good-design-a-quick-look-at-dieter-rams-ten-principles) on the principles of good design.
 I believe the fourth principle is the most important: "Good design makes a product understandable."

-Users don't want to read manuals; they want to get the job done and use the product immediately.
-Technically, they want to navigate the product without needing further assistance from manuals, call centers, or forums.
+Users don't want to read manuals; they want to get a job done.
+Products need to be tools to get these jobs done without frictions.

 How can we, as product builders, ensure this ease of use?